alpa4/Barcodes/README.md

 SpeedTest with pyzbar library: https://colab.research.google.com/drive/1QD9RiyfLCrNVpNs1Mx5atbHuld5pUH0J#scrollTo=SiocFCwXNMTd There is also 3 py files that created to recognize barcodes without any third-party librarires.
 They are shown in this repository
+The work itself is in the .docx file